Things To Do in Turin

 Opposite the Caffé is La Consolata church, which is considered locally to be the most important church in Turin.
 Devoted followers of Mary the Comforter (Madonna della Consolata) first built a church in her honour in the 11th century.
 Today an annual procession every 20th June, pays homage to Mary’s consoling powers.
 Inside, the church is an awe-inspiring vision of artistic opulence.
 Gilt and marble seems to cover every inch, the scent of flowers delicately perfumes the air and softly burning candles cast a comforting glow.

 10. Quadrilatero Romano

 Known simply as Il Quadrilatero, this is an area worth visiting during the day or evening, but especially during the evening, when the cobbled streets around via Sant’Agostino, via Bellezia and piazza Emanuele Filiberto come to life with top quality bars, restaurants, designer boutiques and interiors shops open until the small hours.
 In the summer months it is thronged with beautiful people, creating a buzz that will make you want to come back again and again.

-During the day, you can visit the Museo della Sindone (Shroud Museum) in via San Domenico, where you can discover all there is to know about the Turin’s most famous relic.
+During the day, another place to visit in Turin is the Museo della Sindone (Shroud Museum) in via San Domenico, where you can discover all there is to know about the Turin’s most famous relic.
 Nearby is also the Museo d’ Arte Orientale (Museum of Oriental Art) also in via San Domenico.
 Locally known as MAO, the museum hosts a beautiful collection of Asian artefacts in the wonderful surroundings of Palazzo Mazzonis.
 Admire the Japanese rock garden in the entrance.